GoogleChrome/web.dev/src/site/content/en/blog/adaptive-loading-cds-2019/index.md

 ---
 title: "Adaptive loading: improving web performance on slow devices"
 subhead: |
   Learn how to ensure every user gets the best possible experience by optimizing your sites for specific hardware and network constraints.
 authors:
   - mihajlija
 date: 2019-12-16
 description: |
   Learn about adaptive loading pattern, how to implement it, and how Facebook, Tinder, eBay, and other companies use adaptive loading in production.
 hero: hero.png
 thumbnail: thumbnail.png
 tags:
-  - post # post is a required tag for the article to show up in the blog.
+  - blog # blog is a required tag for the article to show up in the blog.
   - fast
 ---

 Device capabilities and network connections vary a lot.
 Sites that delight users on high-end devices can be